Title: | Minimalist Async Evaluation Framework for R |

 or ssh_config

-In this case, the number of nodes is inferred from the configuration
+case, the number of nodes is inferred from the configuration provided and

 If ‘remote’ is not supplied, the shell commands for deploying nodes manually on remote resources are automatically printed to the console.